How The Dewey Decimal System Works

 Most libraries have an online catalog that allows you to search for books and resources by keyword, author, title, or subject.
 Before heading to the shelves, use the online catalog to identify the DDC number for the items you're interested in.
 This will save you time and help you narrow down your search.

-For instance, if you're looking for books about the history of the Roman Empire, you can search "Roman Empire History" in the online catalog.
+As an example, if you're looking for books about the history of the Roman Empire, you can search "Roman Empire History" in the online catalog.
 The results will show you the DDC number for books on that topic, such as 937 (History of Italy and adjacent territories to 476).

 Understand the Hierarchy